 The train line from Venice to Milan runs through Padua and Verona, making transport between the city very easy.
 There is 2-3 trains per hour and tickets can be purchased at the station.
 Do remember to check whether it is a fast or slow train and validate your ticket before getting on.
 The journey should take between 45 minutes to an hour.

 Padua Botanical Garden

 The oldest academic botanical garden in the world, the Padua Botanical Garden was founded in 1545 by the Venetian Republic.
 Hidden behind brick walls, the Botanical Garden can be visited through its modern café.
 Spanning over 22,000 square meters, the oldest part of the garden is situated within a circular wall, surrounded by small woods.
-From potted plants to flower beds, each plant is labelled clearly with little signs.
-Notably Goethe’s palm tree that was planted in 185, the Carnivorous plants and the poisonous plants.
+From potted plants to flower beds, each plant is labeled clearly with little signs.
+Notably, Goethe’s palm tree that was planted in 185, the Carnivorous plants and the poisonous plants.

 Separated by a small river is the garden of diversity and the modern greenhouse where plants of different climate are kept with a surprisingly informative and well thought through exhibition.
 I ended up spending a good hour there, browsing through the information on the co-evolution of human and floral.
 There are three triangular pools outside the greenhouse with lily pads – luring me to take some photos.